-From a purely legal point of view, the process of negotiation of remedies can be commenced at any time after the notification is submitted (i.e. even during the phase I).
+From a purely legal point of view, the process of negotiation of remedies can be commenced at any time after the notification is submitted (i.e. even during phase I).
 However, one can assume that both the OCCP and the undertaking(s) concerned will be inclined to offer remedies during the second phase of the proceedings.
-It would be especially advisable to the notifying party/ parties to offer commitments after receiving the OCCP's objections to the transaction (as it was done in the only case concluded with conditional clearance since the adoption of a two-phase merger review system - Decision DKK-176/2015).
+It would be especially advisable to the notifying party/parties to offer commitments after receiving the OCCP's objections to the transaction (as it was done in the three cases concluded with conditional clearances since the adoption of a two-phase merger review system - Decisions: DKK-176/2015; DKK-180/2016; and DKK-156/2017).